 “After all the excitement of tax season, the summer always seemed very boring,” says Buffardi.

-Accounting is a career that requires a significant amount of data entry, and filling out tax paperwork may begin to feel monotonous after a while, especially in times outside of the busy season.
+Ultimately, an accounting career requires a significant amount of data entry, and filling out tax paperwork may begin to feel monotonous after a while.

-Explore your career options with Forage’s accounting virtual experience programs.
+Explore your career options with Forage’s free accounting job simulations.

 Image credit: Canva